chahn/blog/smolagents_blog.md

 Learn more: [Hugging Face smolagents: Structured Output and Output Schema Support](https://huggingface.co/docs/smolagents/main/en/tutorials/tools#structured-output-and-output-schema-support)

-## **Conclusion: The End of Trial-and-Error Agents**
+## Conclusion: The End of Trial-and-Error Agents

-What we're witnessing isn't just an incremental improvement—it's the emergence of **predictive agents** that can plan their entire execution path before taking the first step.
+What we're witnessing isn't just an incremental improvement, it's the emergence of **predictive agents** that can plan their entire execution path before taking the first step.
 By knowing exactly what data structure a tool will return, agents can write precise, single-step programs instead of fumbling through multi-step trial-and-error processes.

 The benchmark results tell a compelling story: **77% fewer steps, 88% faster execution, and 100% reliability** across multiple models.
 But the real breakthrough is qualitative.
 We've moved from agents that stumble through tasks like a person searching for light switches in a dark room, to agents that can see the entire room layout before they enter.